-Research subsequent to the first publication of this book showed that BABS is best used as a draft preparatory tool.
-The smaller sample sizes used in-season expand the statistical error bars too wide for BABS to have much value.
+Research after the first publication of this book showed that BABS is best used as a draft preparatory tool.
+The smaller sample sizes used during the season expand the statistical error bars too wide for BABS to be of much value.
+Still, a few interesting points are worthy of discussion.